mattclarkdotnet/vicompass/README.md

 # VISCompass
-A smartphone compass app with audio feedback for visually impaired sailors
+A smartphone compass app with audio feedback for visually impaired sailors.

 ## Background